 Compute the arithmetic mean along the specified axis.

 Returns the average of the array elements.
-The average is taken over the flattened array by default, otherwise over the specified axis.
+The average is taken over

-float64intermediate and return values are used for integer inputs.
+float64 intermediate and return values are used for integer inputs.

 Array containing numbers whose mean is desired.
 If a is not an

 Axis or axes along which the means are computed.
 The default is to

 New in version 1.7.0.